SORYZheng/Tunnel-data/README.md

 You can change the window length to implement multi-scale datasets.

 This work("Intelligent detection of railway tunnel lining anomalies using ground penetrating radar") is under review in the Journal of Applied Geophysics.
-If you use this dataset, please cite the github URL in your paper.
+If you use this dataset, please cite the github URL in your paper first.
+If our paper is accepted later, please cite our paper.